Skip to main content

 The method develops models one after another and modifies each phase to address preceding mistakes.

-Example: Winning Kaggle competitions with highly accurate predictions
+Example: Winning Kaggle competitions with highly accurate prediction.

 10. Neural Networks